smitem1/PQC_scanner/README.md

 # PQC_scanner
-This is a python based CLI tool that enumerates the encryption standards on your site domains to enable visibility into where you are vulnerable to PQC Algorithims.
-Simply create a CSV file of your target domains and run this software via your CLI python pqcscan.py scan --input targets.csv --out ./results.
-Prior to running your scan ensure pip install cryptography is enabled and installed.
-Do NOT use this tool on aunthorized domains as you are subject to criminal offense.
+This is a Python-based CLI tool that inventories the TLS encryption posture of specified domains and services to support post-quantum cryptography (PQC) readiness and crypto-agility planning.

+The tool performs standard TLS handshakes to collect certificate and cryptographic metadata (e.g., TLS version, public-key algorithm, certificate validity) and applies a proxy-based risk model to help prioritize which endpoints may require attention as organizations plan for a future PQC transition.

+To use the tool, edit the targets file  CSV file and contain authorized target domains or IP addresses under the host column and run the scan from the command line.
+The output includes structured results (CSV/JSON) and a human-readable summary for analysis and reporting.

-HOW TO RUN
+====> HOW TO RUN..
 download pqcmvp as name: pqcscan1.0.py file  and targets file as name:  targets.csv file into one folder > name folder pqcscan_mvp > enter your target hosts under the hosts column in the targets.csv > save csv>   right click on folder open in CLI > enter  python -m pip install cryptography / if that does work try py -m pip install cryptography> then run  python pqcscan1.0.py scan --input targets.csv --out output in your CLI> check your pqcscan_mvp folder your inventory is now available =)